Nmotley92/quiz-game/README.md

 </p>

 ## About
 User will select start game.
-They have 75 seconds to finish the quiz but will lose 10 seconds for evry wrong answer.
+They have 75 seconds to finish the quiz but will lose 10 seconds for every wrong answer.
 Once complete users will be able to save high scores.

 ## Tech Stack
 <img src="https://img.shields.io/badge/Javascript-05122A?style=flat&logo=javascript" alt="javascript Badge" height="25">&nbsp;